godotengine/godot-website/collections/_article/dev-snapshot-godot-4-4-beta-1.md

 - The game process uses its own address space and therefore doesn't have to share CPU/GPU resources with the editor (or at least, not as much as if it was the same process).
 - Most importantly, if the game crashes for any reason, the editor does not crash at the same time (which could cause data loss).

 The approach we decided upon relies on window management tricks instead, so that the game window is still a separate process, but it *looks* like it's embedded within the editor.
 Contributor Hilderin took upon this task and implemented seamless window embedding on Windows and Linux.
-Support in macOS will require a different approach for technical reasons.
+Support in Android is coming in Beta 2 while support in macOS will require a different approach for technical reasons.

 Game window embedding was implemented to support our recent interactive in-game editing feature.
 Now you can easily run your game, override the game camera, and select objects in game, all from the editor!